sxxiaolou/Citrus-Engine-Examples/README.md

 - bin : pictures, animations, levels, ... loaded at runtime.
 - embed : embedded assets (e.g. fonts, pictures, texture atlas, ...).
 - fla : two levels used in the box2dstarling demo, and two animate characters in two versions one for SpriteArt and one for StarlingArt thanks to the DynamicTextureAtlas class (loaded at runtime).
-- libs : all the libs used, included the Citrus Engine.
-Select just one Nape swc.
 - src : different demos ready to use!
 You just need to copy & paste the Main from the package you want into the src/Main.as and the demo will run.
 Be careful with package & import.

 [API](http://www.aymericlamboley.fr/ce-doc/)